netbirdio/netbird/docs/README.md

 There are a few more things that we are working on to make secure private networks simple.
 A few examples are ACLs, MFA and activity monitoring.

 Check out the WireGuard [Quick Start](https://www.wireguard.com/quickstart/) guide to learn more about configuring "plain" WireGuard without Wiretrustee.

+### Wiretrustee vs. Traditional VPN

+In the traditional VPN model, everything converges on a centralized, protected network where all the clients are connecting to a central VPN server.

+An increasing amount of connections can easily overload the VPN server.
+Even a short downtime of a server can cause expensive system disruptions and a remote team's inability to work.

+Centralized VPNs imply all the traffic going through the central server causing network delays and increased traffic usage.

+Such systems require an experienced team to set up and maintain.
+Configuring firewalls, setting up NATs, SSO integration, and managing access control lists can be a nightmare.

+Traditional centralized VPNs are often compared to a [castle-and-moat](https://en.wikipedia.org/wiki/Moat) model in which once accessed user is trusted and can access critical infrastructure and resources without any restrictions.

 ### High-level technology overview
 In essence, Wiretrustee is an open source platform consisting of a collection of systems, responsible for handling peer-to-peer connections, tunneling and network management (IP, keys, ACLs, etc).